lucasvnd/rag_agent/memory-bank/productContext.md

 ## 1. Project Purpose & Vision

 The core purpose of this project is to create a system that allows users to manage document templates efficiently.
 The vision is to enable users to easily create, store, retrieve, and populate templates with dynamic data, streamlining document generation processes.
 This system will integrate with a chat interface (like Slack) to facilitate template selection and data input.
+**CORRECTED VERSION: users will be able to send documents through our front web interface, which will call the /file endpoint, where it will store their documents in the supabase vector store database table.
+From that the users will ask the agent we are bulding to analyze the document and suggest document templates creation, using the templates from the /templates folder**

 ## 2. Problem Statement